MOS Technology 6502: Design notes

-The 16-bit IX index register was split in two, becoming X and Y. More importantly, the style of access changed; in the 6800, IX held a 16-bit address, which was offset by an 8-bit number supplied with the instruction, the two were added to produce the final address.
-In the 6502 (and most other contemporary designs), the 16-bit base address was stored in the instruction, and the X or Y was added to it.
+The 16-bit IX index register was split in two, becoming X and Y. More importantly, the style of access changed.
+In the 6800, IX held a 16-bit address which was offset by an 8-bit number stored with the instruction and added to the address.
+In the 6502 (and most other contemporary designs), the 16-bit base address was stored in the instruction, and the 8-bit X or Y was added to it.

-Finally, the instruction set was simplified, freeing up room in the decoder and control logic.
+Finally, the instruction set was simplified, simplifying the decoder and control logic.
 Of the original 72 instructions in the 6800, 56 were implemented.
-Among those removed were instructions that moved data between the 6800's two accumulators, and several branch instructions inspired by the PDP-11, such as the ability to directly compare two numeric values.
-The 6502 used a simpler system that handled comparisons by performing a subtraction which set the appropriate flags without saving the result, followed by a conditional branch instruction which tested the flags.
+Among those removed were instructions that operated between the 6800's two accumulators, and several branch instructions inspired by the PDP-11.

 The chip's high-level design had to be turned into drawings of transistors and interconnects.
-At MOS Technology, the "layout" was a very manual process done with color pencils and vellum paper.
+At MOS Technology, the layout was a very manual process done with colored pencils and vellum paper.
 The layout consisted of thousands of polygon shapes on six different drawings; one for each layer of the fabrication process.
 Given the size limits, the entire chip design had to be constantly considered.
 Mensch and Paivinen worked on the instruction decoder while Mensch, Peddle and Orgill worked on the ALU and registers.
 A further advance, developed at a party, was a way to share some of the internal wiring to allow the ALU to be reduced in size.